How to screen record on iOS 11

 How to record your iPhone screen

-First, remember that you’ll need to be running iOS 11 on your device for this to work.
+First, remember that you’ll need to be running iOS 11 or later on your device for this to work.
 Supported devices include: iPhone 5S or later, iPad Pro, iPad Air, iPad 5th-generation, iPad Mini 2 or later, and iPod Touch 6th generation.

 To make recording your screen easier, you’ll want to add the feature to your control centre: